Where are we in audio deepfake detection? A systematic analysis over generative and detection models: Conclusion

 \section{Conclusion}

 In this paper, we presented SONAR, a framework providing a comprehensive evaluation for distinguishing state-of-the-art AI-synthesized auditory content.
 SONAR introduces a novel evaluation dataset sourced from 9 diverse audio synthesis platforms, including leading TTS service providers and state-of-the-art TTS models.
 To the best of our knowledge, SONAR is the first platform that provides uniform, comprehensive, informative, and extensible evaluation of deepfake audio detection models.
 Leveraging SONAR, we conducted extensive experiments to analyze the generalizability limitations of current detection methods.
-We found that foundation models demonstrate stronger generalization capabilities, given their massive model size scale and pertaining data.
-We further explored the potential of few-shot fine-tuning to improve generalization and demonstrated its efficiency and effectiveness.
+We found that speech foundation models demonstrate stronger generalization capabilities across datasets and languages, given their massive model size scale and pertaining data.
+We also suggest that the primary challenges in audio deepfake detection are more closely tied to the realism and quality of synthetic audio rather than language-specific characteristics.
+In addition, we further explored the potential of few-shot fine-tuning to improve generalization and demonstrated its efficiency and effectiveness.
 We envision that SONAR will serve as a valuable benchmark to facilitate research in AI-audio detection and highlight directions for further improvement.